Sh3lldon/FullBypass/README.md

 # FullBypass
 A tool which bypasses AMSI (AntiMalware Scan Interface) and PowerShell CLM (Constrained Language Mode) and gives you a FullLanguage PowerShell reverse shell.
-Feel free to modiy and DM if you find some bugs :)
+Feel free to DM if you find some bugs :)

 ```batch
 P.S Please do not use in unethical hacking and follow all rules and regulations of laws